-In general, such a qualitative description is still extremely difficult to obtain because nontrivial examples of SYZ fibrations on compact Calabi-Yau manifolds are hard to find and open Gromov-Witten theory is not well-understood yet.
-However, recent works of Gaiotto-Moore-Neitzke [60, 61] have shed new light on the hyperkähler case.
-They proposed a new conjectural relation between hyperkähler metrics on the total spaces of complex integrable systems (the simplest example of which is the well-known Ooguri-Vafa metric [148]) and Kontsevich-Soibelman's wall-crossing formulas.
+In general, such a qualitative description is still highly nontrivial to obtain because it is difficult to find nontrivial examples of SYZ fibrations on compact Calabi-Yau manifolds, and open Gromov-Witten theory is not yet well-understood.
+However, recent pioneering works of Gaiotto, Moore and Neitzke [57, 58] have shed new light on the hyperkähler case.
+They proposed a new (partially conjectural) relation between hyperkähler metrics on the total spaces of complex integrable systems (the simplest example of which reproduces the well-known Ooguri-Vafa metric [139]) and Kontsevich-Soibelman's wall-crossing formulas.

 To describe their proposal in a bit more details, let us consider a complex integrable system $\psi: M \to B$, i.e. M is holomorphic symplectic and the fibers of ψ are complex Lagrangian submanifolds.
-More precisely, what Gaiotto, Moore and Neitzke were looking at in [60, 61] were all meromorphic Hitchin systems, in which case complete hyperkähler metrics were first constructed by Biquard-Boalch [11]; see e.g. [61, Section 4.1].
-They made use of the fact that any hyperkähler metric is characterized by the associated twistor space, so they tried to construct a \mathbb{C}^{\times} -family of holomorphic Darboux charts on M which satisfy the hypotheses of the theorem of Hitchin et al. [96].
+(More precisely, what Gaiotto, Moore and Neitzke were looking at in [57, 58] were all meromorphic Hitchin systems, in which case complete hyperkähler metrics were first constructed by Biquard and Boalch [11]; see [58, Section 4.1].)
+They made use of the fact that any hyperkähler metric is characterized by the associated twistor space, and tried to write down a \mathbb{C}^{\times} -family of holomorphic Darboux coordinates on M which satisfy the hypotheses of the theorem of Hitchin et al. [88].
 In particular, they required the coordinates to satisfy certain wall-crossing formulas which describe the discontinuity of the coordinates across the so-called BPS rays, where the (virtual) counts of BPS states jump.

-These wall-crossing formulas turn out to be equivalent to those used by Kontsevich-Soibelman [115] and Gross-Siebert [87] in their constructions of toric degenerations of Calabi-Yau manifolds (and on the other hand they are the same as the wall-crossing formulas in motivic Donaldson-Thomas theory [105, 113]).
-In view of this and the SYZ conjecture, and also the fact that a vast family of examples of noncompact SYZ fibrations on meromorphic Hitchin systems, including many in complex dimension two (e.g. gravitational instantons, log-Calabi-Yau surfaces) have been constructed via hyperkähler rotation in [11], it is natural to expect that the hyperkähler metrics on those examples of complex integrable systems considered by Gaiotto, Moore and Neitzke can be expressed in terms of (virtual) counting of holomorphic disks.
+These wall-crossing formulas turn out to be of the same kind as those used by Kontsevich and Soibelman [107] and Gross and Siebert [79] in their constructions of toric degenerations of Calabi-Yau manifolds (and on the other hand they are the same as the wall-crossing formulas in motivic Donaldson-Thomas theory [97, 105]).
+In view of this and the SYZ conjecture (and also the fact that a vast family of examples of noncompact SYZ fibrations on meromorphic Hitchin systems, including many in complex dimension two (e.g. gravitational instantons, log-Calabi-Yau surfaces) have been constructed via hyperkähler rotation in [11]), it is natural to expect that the hyperkähler metrics on those complex integrable systems considered by Gaiotto, Moore and Neitzke can be expressed in terms of holomorphic disks.

 This was done for the simplest example - the Ooguri-Vafa metric in [17].
-More recent works of W. Lu [134, 135] have demonstrated that in general the twistor spaces and holomorphic Darboux coordinates on meromorphic Hitchin systems studied in [60, 61] produced the same data as those required to run the Gross-Siebert program [87], hence showing that there must be some (perhaps implicit) relations between the hyperkähler metrics and tropical disks counting.
-In his PhD thesis [129], Y.-S. Lin considered elliptic K3 surfaces and tropical disk counting invariants.
-He proved that his invariants satisfy the same wall-crossing formulas as those appeared in [60, 61].
-Evidently, the hyperkähler metrics on those K3 surfaces are closely related to disk counting as well.
-More recent works of Stoppa and his collaborators [162, 49] have also shown the intimate relations between wall-crossing formulas in motivic Donaldson-Thomas theory and the constructions of Gaiotto-Moore-Neitzke.
+More recent works of W. Lu [125, 126] have demonstrated that in general the twistor spaces and holomorphic Darboux coordinates on meromorphic Hitchin systems studied in [57, 58] produced the same data as those required to run the Gross-Siebert program [79], hence showing that there must be some (perhaps implicit) relations between the hyperkähler metrics and tropical disks counting.
+In his PhD thesis [120], Y.-S. Lin considered elliptic K3 surfaces and tropical disk counting invariants.
+He proved that his invariants satisfy the same wall-crossing formulas as appeared in [57, 58].
+This again shows that the hyperkähler metrics on those K3 surfaces are closely related to disk counting.
+There are also recent works by Stoppa and his collaborators [152, 46] demonstrating the intimate relations between the wall-crossing formulas in motivic Donaldson-Thomas theory and the constructions of Gaiotto, Moore and Neitzke.

 Other applications of SYZ.
-Let us also mention two recent unexpected applications of SYZ constructions, without going into the details.
+Let us also mention two recent, unexpected applications of SYZ constructions.